International Family Law in Costa Rica ☎️ CPG Legal.

 4. Mixed Cases: Divorce Plus Asset Distribution:

-This was reaffirmed in Sala Segunda Resolution 317-2025, which confirmed that Costa Rica can hear the case even if the couple mainly lived abroad.
+This was reaffirmed in Sala Segunda Resolution 317-2025, which confirmed that Costa Rica retains jurisdiction even if the couple mainly lived abroad, because the petition included the distribution of assets registered in Costa Rica.

 5. International Lis Pendens or Parallel Proceedings (Litis Pendencia Internacional)